 The Polaroid Fotobar and Museum offers a bit of a blast from the past, allowing people to print out their camera phone shots on Polaroid photo paper.
 There's also gallery space upstairs with some history of the company and rotating, photography themed exhibits such as a series of snapshots taken by Andy Warhol of famous faces.

-Goorin Bros. is a cute, little haberdashery, offering up hats of all different types from fedora to beanie while Kitson is a popular "lifestyle boutique," with a little bit of everything (clothing, books, souvenirs, and more).
+Goorin Bros. is a cute, little haberdashery, offering up hats of all different types from fedora to beanie while Photo & Go offers a chance for you to print out those photos from your phone.
+A bunch of other stores are interesting but none are exactly essential.

 It all leads to the High Roller observation wheel, billed as the biggest of its kind in the world, standing at 550 feet high.